The difference between Employer Branding (EB) and Recruitment Marketing (RM)

 - Which positions do you need to fill (now and in the future)

 - Why would your ideal candidate want to work for your company?

-The importance of Employer Branding is further demonstrated by its ability to improve the three most important hiring metrics: time-to-hire, cost-per-hire and quality-of-hire, time-to-hire and cost-per-hire.
+The importance of Employer Branding is further demonstrated by its ability to improve the three most important hiring metrics: time-to-hire, cost-per-hire, quality-of-hire, time-to-hire, and cost-per-hire.

-- It evidence that a great Employer Branding strategy makes it easier to recruit.
+- It is evidence that a great Employer Branding strategy makes it easier to recruit.

 - It is necessary to attract candidates

 - It is necessary for attracting top talent and getting the best candidates to apply for your open positions.